Vietnam

 Compliance requirements include an annual declaration of related-party transactions and transfer pricing methodologies used, and a taxpayer confirmation of the arm’s-length value of their transactions (or otherwise the making of voluntary adjustments).

-Taxpayers engaged in related-party transactions solely with domestic related parties could be exempt from the requirements to disclose information on such transactions in the transfer pricing declaration forms, where both parties have the same tax rate and neither party enjoys tax incentives.
+Taxpayers engaged in related-party transactions solely with domestic related parties could be exempt from the requirements to disclose information on such transactions in the transfer pricing declaration forms, provided both parties have the same tax rate and neither party enjoys tax incentives.

 Transfer pricing documentation

 Companies that have related-party transactions must also prepare and maintain contemporaneous transfer pricing documentation.
-Decree 132 introduces a three-tiered transfer pricing documentation approach to collect more tax-related information on multinational companies’ business operations, specifically a Master File, Local File, and country-by-country (CbC) report.
+In Vietnam, there is a three-tiered transfer pricing documentation approach to collect tax-related information on companies’ business operations; the three tiers comprise a Master File, Local File, and country-by-country (CbC) report.
 The three-tiered transfer pricing documentation has to be prepared and maintained in house by the submission date of the annual tax return.
+The CbC report is required to be filed with the tax authorities within 12 months from the fiscal year-end.

-If the taxpayer’s ultimate parent resides in Vietnam and has worldwide consolidated revenues in the fiscal year of at least VND 18,000 billion, the ultimate parent company in Vietnam is responsible for preparing and submitting the CbC report.
-Under Decree 132, the CbC report is required to be filed with the tax authorities within 12 months from the fiscal year-end.
+If the taxpayer’s ultimate parent resides in Vietnam and has worldwide consolidated revenues in the fiscal year of at least 18,000 billion Vietnamese dong (VND), the ultimate parent company in Vietnam is responsible for preparing and submitting Appendix IV of the transfer pricing declaration form rather than the group’s CbC report.
 However, if the ultimate parent is outside Vietnam, the CbC report is not required to be filed locally.
 Instead, such CbC report (that has been filed by the headquarters of the local Vietnam company in its jurisdiction) would be made available to the Vietnamese tax authorities through the automatic exchange of information (AEOI) procedure.
-However, in certain circumstances, a company is required to submit the CbC report of the ultimate parent company and relevant notification locally within 12 months from the year-end and before or on the fiscal year-end of the ultimate parent company, respectively.

 Under Decree 132, a taxpayer is exempt from preparing transfer pricing documentation (but not all other aspects of the Decree) if one of the following conditions is met:

-• has revenue below VND 200 billion, performs simple functions, and achieves at least the following ratios of earnings before interest and tax to revenue from the following business: distribution (5%), manufacturing (10%), processing (15%), or
+• The taxpayer has revenue below VND 200 billion, performs simple functions, and achieves at least the following ratios of earnings before interest and tax to revenue from the following business: distribution (5%), manufacturing (10%), processing (15%), or

-• taxpayers only have domestic related party transactions, taxpayers and their related parties have the same tax rate, and none of the parties enjoy tax incentives.
+• The taxpayers only have domestic related party transactions, taxpayers and their related parties have the same tax rate, and none of the parties enjoy tax incentives.

 Transfer pricing audits

-There has been a marked increase in the number of transfer pricing audits performed in recent years, with these adopting an increasingly sophisticated approach.
+There has been a marked increase in the number of transfer pricing audits performed in recent years, with these audits adopting an increasingly sophisticated approach.
 Common challenges by the tax authorities include questions on the validity of comparables selected in transfer pricing documentation, deductibility of intra-group service charges, and fluctuations in segmented and/or whole company profit margins over years.
 Companies in loss-making positions also draw attention from the tax authorities and are expected to be in the position to explain their business circumstances.
 Most general tax audits will now include a review of the taxpayer’s transfer pricing position.

 30% EBITDA cap on total interest expense